Skip to content

 This method is nicely described here: https://retrocomputing.stackexchange.com/questions/773/loading-zx-spectrum-tape-audio-in-a-post-cassette-world

-Some users report using a "sound booster app" which somehow amplifies the volume even further (?).
-I did not try it, but that's also something you might try if nothing else works.
+Some users report using a “sound booster app” which amplifies the volume even further (?).
+I did not try it, but that’s also something you might try if nothing else works.

-Make sure that you don't have any other software running on the device that would mutilate the sound (various "equalizers", "ambiance enhancers" etc.)
+Make sure that you don’t have any other software running on the device that would mutilate the sound (various “equalizers”, “ambiance enhancers,” etc.)

-Put the device into "Do not disturb" mode to avoid a random notification being mixed with the game sound.
+Put the device into “Do not disturb” mode to avoid a random notification mixed with the game sound.

 Recently I got an email from "BrancoRP2000" (nickname), where he used a Bluetooth receiver dongle to load games.
 Here is his link: Carregando programas por bluetooth no tk90x – OLDPLAYERS